osmandapp/web/main/docs/user/widgets/configure-screen.md

 **Change widget size.**
 You can customize the size of *Simple* widgets in the Top and Bottom panels to fit your preference:

 - *Small*.
-This size is suitable for narrow widget display, saving more screen space for maps and widgets on other panels, especially if you have a small device.
+This size is suitable for narrow widget displays, saving more screen space for maps and widgets on other panels, especially if you have a small device.
 - *Medium*.
 This is the default widget size.
 It provides a balance between information visibility and screen space usage.
 - *Large*.
-The size is suitable for you if you need larger and more visual information in the widget.
+The size suits you if you need larger and more visual information in the widget.

 **Hiding widget icons.**
 If you prefer a cleaner look or need more space for useful information, you can hide the **Simple** widget icons located in the fields.
 This option helps improve visibility, especially when multiple widgets are displayed in the same *row*.